tvcsantos/sed/README.markdown

 License
 =======
-    Upload Chekcer - Simple Java Swing application to check encodes for DXVA and Awesome compliancy based on their MediaInfo output.
+    Subtitle Episode Downloader - Simple Java Swing application to check periodicaly for subtitles for tv show files that are in a specified directory.
-    Copyright (C) 2009  Tiago Santos
+    Copyright (C) 2010  Tiago Santos

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by